owlnext-fr/owlnextjs-community/docs/concepts.md

 You can split this wrapper in two distinct sections : the headers and options layer, who will process all the parameters to ready the call, and the makeCall function, who's job is to ... make the call !

-Another thing, the refreshToken method is called when the JWT's expiration date is reached, automatically refreshing the user session's JWT and making the right call juste after.
+Another thing, the `refreshToken` method is called when the JWT's expiration date is reached, automatically refreshing the user session's JWT and making the right call juste after.

 ## Middlewares and Reducers

-Redux is built in this stack, so you can use its functionalities everywhere on the app.
-Nothing out of the ordinary here, you can go to the redux documentation if you want more details.
+Redux is built in this project, so you can use its features everywhere on the app.
+Nothing out of the ordinary here, you can go to the [redux documentation](https://react-redux.js.org/introduction/getting-started) if you want more details.

 Although you absolutely can use these tools like you want to, I should note here that there is a single way to use Redux on this stack :

-* dispatch the call
+1. dispatch the call

-* grab the type inside the corresponding middleware and make the call
+2. grab the type inside the corresponding middleware and make the call

-* get the result and format it in the corresponding reducer if necessary
+3. get the result and format it in the corresponding reducer if necessary

 ```typescript